-A free, simple GUI utility made on a whim to download macOS 14's beautiful video wallpapers.
+A free, simple GUI utility made on a whim to download and manage macOS's beautiful video wallpapers.

-Back when Apple introduced the Apple TV 4, it included aerial drone shot screensavers; these finally made it to the Mac in macOS 14 Sonoma for use as both screensavers and wallpapers.
+When Apple introduced the Apple TV 4 one of the most endearing features was elegant video screensavers.
+These eventually made it to the Mac in macOS 14 Sonoma for use as both screensavers and wallpapers.
 These stunning backgrounds can be downloaded through System Preferences.
-This utility aims to make downloading backgrounds easier than ever and allows them to be saved wherever a user would like.
+However, they are Large Files and it doesn't provide a clear path on how to remove them.
+This utility aims to make downloading them to alternative locations and removing downloaded backgrounds from the system.easier than ever and allows them to be saved wherever a user would like.

 This utility does not require Sonoma.